 If you recognise that your anxiety is getting in the way of being the parent your child needs you to be, why not book a meeting with a parent coach, who is trained to help you create happier family.

+Have your say!
 What other ways have you find helpful to support your child to deal with anxiety?
 Any other tips for dealing with anxiety in kids that you can share?
 Leave a comment below and let us know – we’d love to hear from you!